williballenthin/williballenthin.com/content/post/2020-05-26-dynamic-native-library-path-openjdk14.md

 This approach will not work in JDK 15, as the internal data structures have changed.
 Also, the reflection tricks happening here [will probably be rejected](http://mail.openjdk.java.net/pipermail/jigsaw-dev/2017-May/012673.html) in future Java releases.

+The *right* way to do this is to set the path at JVM startup.

 References:
   - http://fahdshariff.blogspot.com/2011/08/changing-java-library-path-at-runtime.html
   - https://stackoverflow.com/a/59468135/87207